A novel seamless magnetic-based actuating mechanism for end-effector-based robotic rehabilitation platforms

-In order to simplify the process of system dynamics (Figure \ref{diagram}, left side) we use state-space representation which is a mathematical model of a physical system as a set of input, output, and state variables related by differential equations \cite{terejanu2008extended}.
-In state-space representation, a system is described by two equations:
+To simplify the system dynamics (Figure \ref{diagram}, left side) we use state-space representation, a mathematical model that describes a system with input, output, and state variables related by differential equations\cite{terejanu2008extended}.
+This involves two equations:

-1. State Equation: Describes how the current state of the system (a vector of state variables: x) evolves based on the current state and the input to the system (motor force in our case).
-It is usually expressed as first-order differential equations.
-As shown in Figure \ref{diagram}, it is the fundament of our algorithm.
+1. Describe how the system's state (positions and velocities of the magnets, \(x\)) evolves based on the current state and input (motor force).

-2. Output Equation: Relates the current state of the system to the output.
+2. Output Equation: Relates the current state to the system's output.

-Based on our system and the formulation described above, we have 4 state variables which are the positions and the velocities of the magnets.
-Our output is either the position of the two magnets or the position of the bottom magnet only.
-Hence, our state equations are as follows:
+For our system, the four state variables are the positions and velocities of the magnets.
+Our output is the position of one or both magnets.
+The state equations are: